d-mccaslin/currency-exchanger/README.md

 This application....

-## Setup/Installation Requirements
+## Setup & Installation Requirements

-* Find repository on GitHub or otherwise obtain repo link
+* Find repository on GitHub and clone/download the project
-* Clone, fork, or otherwise download the project
-* Run the project through a local server, live server, directly in the browser, or any method of your choosing
+* Navigate to the project directory through a terminal
-* The recommended editor for viewing the application is Visual Studio Code
+* Ensure that the package.json file is present in the root directory and that the latest version of <strong>npm</strong> is installed
+* Run <strong>npm install</strong> to install dependencies
+* Visit the ExchangeRate-API website to create an account and receive an API key
+* In the root directly, create a <strong>.env</strong> file
+* On the first line of you .env file, add <strong>API_KEY=</strong> and copy in your API key from the previous step, following this format: <strong>API_KEY=YourAPIKeyGoesHere</strong>
+* Use <strong>npm run start</strong> to build, run, and launch the application on a live server

 ## Specs